ExistensialReset/flowmosr/README.md

 ---

-A circle can be as simple as three people sharing meals, supporting each other’s weekly needs, coordinating tasks without tracking value and together read this repository.
+A circle can be as simple as three people sharing meals, supporting each other’s weekly needs, coordinating tasks without tracking value and read this repository together.
 No hierarchy, shifting roles — and clarity, care, and voluntary action.

 Read more about starting a circle in the /guides/activation and guides/economics sections.